Update on United States Crypto Regulation: 2022

 The Beginning

-The U.S. has no legal framework for the regulations of cryptocurrency exchanges, with this said it is about to change very quickly in 2022.
+The U.S. has no legal framework for the regulations of digital asset exchanges, with this said it is about to change very quickly in 2022.
 More rules are on the way, whether you agree with regulations or not.
 This is the beginning of change and we believe that 2022 is going to be a year with a lot of regulation movement.